occupywifi/firmware/README.md

 Firmware is provided for TP-Link TL-MR3040 devices which are used for their low price, excellent portability (batteries included!) and flawless support for OpenWrt-based firmware.
 The devices serve as LAN-only captive portal hotspots that capture and route all traffic to a local web server that serves propaganda of choice.
 Custom content can be loaded onto USB drives and seamlessly plugged in.

+TL-MR3020 and TL-WR703 are both supported as secondary devices for stationary deployments, or with external portable 5V power.

 Firmware images baked from this repository are based on the [OpenWrt Image Generator](http://wiki.openwrt.org/doc/howto/obtain.firmware.generate) framework.

 ## Build